Life insurance is a financial safety net for your partner, your kids, your life...Read more

 Cancel All Your Auto-Payments

-At least 30 days out, cancel all your auto payments into and deposits from your account.
+At least 30 days out, cancel all your auto payments into and deposits from your current bank account.
 Think: the paycheck deposited from your work every two weeks, your car loan payment, student loan payment, cable bill, electric bill, etc.

 The reason I say 30 days out is because it can take time to process this auto-payment.
-And, if they’re not processed in time, the funds will be removed from an empty count, which will result in overdraft fees, or deposited into an account you thought you just closed.
+And, if they’re not processed in time, the funds will be removed from an empty account, which will result in overdraft fees, or deposited into an old account you thought you just closed.
 The latter would be really heartbreaking.
 More coming soon on that subject.

 With me, I decided to wire my funds directly from the Wells Fargo account to my new Chase checking account.
 However, I was too late to get the cut off date for canceling my student loan auto-payment.
 Therefore, the money was going to be removed no matter what and would result in me incurring overdraft fees.
-This might not seem like a big deal, but the money I wired was essentially frozen for seven days (until it posted).
+This might not seem like a big deal, but the money I wired was essentially frozen for seven days (until it was posted).
 I couldn’t change the amount I was sending to have 150 less dollars because I didn’t want to make the process of depositing my funds to Chase any slower than it already was.